wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 	- [ ] and fall back to `IGetChildItem` capability if `IGetChildNames` is missing

 ## Implementing `ItemCmdletProvider`
 PowerShells [ItemCmdletProvider](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.itemcmdletprovider) is the simplest PowerShell cmdlet provider base classes.
-To support it completely the capabilities below are required:
+To support it completely these capabilities are required:
 * `IClearItem` - Clear the content of a file system item
 * `IGetItem `- Get an item representation to write to the pipe
 * `IItemExists` - Used by several cmdlets to verify existence of the node.